Nazar963/42_get_next_line/README.md

 - Open source testing frameworks
 - System programming concepts from UNIX documentation

+## 🤝 Contributing
+Feel free to submit issues or pull requests if you have suggestions for improving the test suite or adding more test cases.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📧 Contact
+For questions or feedback, please open an issue in the repository.

 ---